 By WWE’s own estimates, they will not be able to make up their lost revenue from broadcast programs for a while.
 Investors have reacted somewhat predictably, and their shares have dropped more than 40% since they announced some suboptimal deals with cable networks related to the launch of their online streaming service.

 More than that, according to the New York Times, around 34% of Millenials are not watching any broadcast TV at all these days.

 That percentage is only going to increase over time with the (only recently documented) trend of cord-cutting and the increasing number of quality shows being produced by online-only companies.
 Orange is the New Black and House of Cards have firmly driven that point home.

 The key takeaway here is that WWE did not just miss out on revenue and anger some key business partners.
 They also missed a chance to reach a substantial portion of their future fan base.

 What Should You Do?

-Look at your business model from production to delivery of your goods or services, and try to imagine where online video could potentially be disruptive (hint: nearly everywhere).
-Unless you are a global entertainment brand, the impact of online video on your specific niche may not be as dramatic as our case study, but you might be losing a competitive edge by missing out on some of the internal efficiencies and marketing benefits that video can confer when used correctly.
+Look at your business model from production to delivery of your goods or services.
+Try to imagine where online video could potentially be disruptive (hint: nearly everywhere).
+Unless you are a global entertainment brand, the impact on your specific niche may not be as dramatic.
+Still, you might be losing a competitive edge by missing out on some of the internal efficiencies and marketing benefits that video can offer.

 How do you think online video will impact your business?
 Did we leave out any key aspects of this cautionary tale?
 Please let us know in the comments below, or share with us on Twitter.